Scarlettfan/598DHL_final_project/README.md

 * #### Note: This repo is a reproduce of paper: [Real-world Patient Trajectory Prediction from Clinical Notes Using Artificial Neural Networks and UMLS-Based Extraction of Concepts](https://link.springer.com/article/10.1007/s41666-021-00100-z)
+Reference:
-reference: Zaghir, J., Rodrigues-Jr, J. F., Goeuriot, L., & Amer-Yahia, S. (2021).
+  Zaghir, J., Rodrigues-Jr, J. F., Goeuriot, L., & Amer-Yahia, S. (2021).
 Real-world patient trajectory prediction from clinical notes using artificial neural networks and umls-based extraction of concepts.
 Journal of Healthcare Informatics Research, 5(4), 474–496.
 * #### forked from https://github.com/JamilProg/patient_trajectory_prediction
 * #### modification in step 2 and step 3